Reducing Red Tape

 - The standard or risk assessment is trusted.
 For example, it has been agreed multilaterally (e.g. through the World Trade Organization) or is from an overseas jurisdiction that is at the forefront of international best practice in the relevant area.

 - Australia has no specific conditions or circumstances that warrant distinct regulatory standards or risk assessment processes.

 - Adopting the standard or risk assessment will result in an overall net benefit (including regulatory, economic and social benefits).

 - Stakeholders generally support the adoption of the standard or risk assessment.

-The DSS Deregulation Unit is supporting best practice approaches to regulation across the Social Services portfolio.
-You can contact the DSS Deregulation Unit at firstname.lastname@example.org if you would like to share your ideas about how DSS can reduce regulation and red tape, including opportunities for accepting or adopting international standards and risk assessments relevant to the Social Services portfolio.
+The Department’s Organisational Policy and Regulatory Reform section supports best practice approaches to regulation across the Social Services portfolio.
+You can contact the section at firstname.lastname@example.org if you would like to discuss your ideas about how the Department can reduce regulation and red tape.

-For further information, the Cutting Red Tape website provides whole-of-government information about the deregulation agenda and tracks the Government's overall year to date regulatory reductions.
+For further information, the Cutting Red Tape website provides whole-of-government information about the Regulatory Reform Agenda and tracks the Government's efforts to improve regulation.